Embassy of Ireland, The Netherlands | Hamilton Gallery, Sligo | Pulchri Studios, The Hague

 Carrying the Songs will open at Pulchri Studio, The Hague, Netherlands in July 2026.

-It is most likely the exhibition will be presented at other international galleries in 2026, as well as Hamilton Gallery Sligo.
+The exhibition will also be presented at Hamilton Gallery Sligo.

 Carcanet Press